Fano varieties with large Seshadri constants in positive characteristic: Fano varieties with Seshadri constants at least

 Now that $\Delta\neq0$ is $\bQ$-Cartier, we may replace $(X,\Delta)$ by $(X,(1-c)\Delta)$ for $0<c\ll 1$ and reduce to the case $(L^n)>n^n$ using \cite[Theorem B]{fkl}.
 This finishes the proof of Theorem \ref{thm:=n}.

 In the remaining part of the proof, we assume that $\Delta=0$ and $p>2$.
 By Step 1, this implies that $D$ is semiample and induces a morphism $g:Y\rightarrow Z$.
 We have $-K_Y\sim_{g.\bQ.}E$, thus $g$ is a Gorenstein conic bundle if $Y$ is Cohen-Macaulay.
+As $Y$ is smooth along $E$ and $E$ is $g$-ample, $Y$ is smooth at the generic points of every fiber of $g$.

 \emph{Step 3} (Surface case).
 If $Y$ is a surface, then by \cite[Lemma 15]{lz16}, $Y$ has only Du Val singularity.
 It follows that $X$ is a Gorenstein log del Pezzo surface of degree $(K_{X}^{2})=4$.
 Hence from now on, we assume that $n=\dim X\ge3$.